Bad Santa: Critical response

 An editorial in The Washington Times likened the movie to an "evil twin" of Miracle on 34th Street and chided The Walt Disney Company for allowing such a beloved figure as Santa Claus to be trashed by Miramax Films, then a Disney subsidiary.

 Roger Ebert of the Chicago Sun-Times gave the film 3 1/2 stars out of four, writing how Bad Santa was a "demented, twisted [and] unreasonably funny work of comic kamikaze style".

+Home media

+Buena Vista Home Entertainment released the film to DVD on June 22, 2004, and in November 2006, a director's cut version was also released on DVD.
+It was then released to Blu-ray on November 20, 2007.
+The Blu-ray edition featured several new special features, including a 27-minute Q&A with Zwigoff and Hoffman, moderated by Roger Ebert.
+The feature with Ebert was recorded in April 2006, under three months before he lost the ability to speak following surgery for salivary gland cancer.

+Dimension Films was sold by Disney in 2005, with the main Miramax label then being sold by Disney in 2010.
+Private equity firm Filmyard Holdings took Miramax over that same year, and sublicensed the film's home media rights to Lionsgate, who reissued it on home video around this time.
+In 2016, Qatari company beIN Media Group purchased Miramax, and then during April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax, which gave them the rights to the Miramax library and the pre-October 2005 Dimension library.
+They later made Bad Santa available on their streaming service Paramount+, and Paramount Home Entertainment reissued it on DVD on September 22, 2020.
+On November 9, 2021, Paramount Home Entertainment released it on a triple feature DVD set titled Naughty Holiday 3-Movie Collection, which also included Office Christmas Party and Surviving Christmas (a DreamWorks film Paramount acquired the rights to in 2006).

 Sequel

 On October 29, 2015, it was announced that Billy Bob Thornton would return for Bad Santa 2, and that filming would begin in Montreal in January 2016 for a scheduled release of Christmas 2016.
 On November 3, 2015, it was announced that Mean Girls director Mark Waters would direct the film.
 On November 19, 2015, it was announced that Kathy Bates would join the cast as Willie's mother, and that Brett Kelly and Tony Cox would reprise their roles from the first film.
 On December 21, 2015, it was announced that Bad Santa 2 would be released on November 23, 2016.
 On January 6, 2016, Christina Hendricks joined the cast.